MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ## Review custom script extension error codes

+When you use the AKS engine to set up your cluster, you may throw an error.
+The error code may be helpful in figuring out the case of the problem.
+For more information about the CSE exit codes, see [`cse_helpers.sh`](https://github.com/Azure/aks-engine/blob/master/pkg/engine/cse.go). <!-- have a question out to walter about this. -->

-You can consult a list of error codes created by the custom script extension (CSE) in running your cluster.
+You can consult the of error code returned by the custom script extension (CSE) in setting up your cluster.
 The CSE error can be useful in diagnosing the root cause of the problem.
-The CSE for the Ubuntu server used in your Kubernetes cluster supports many of the AKS engine operations.
+The CSE for the Ubuntu Server used in your Kubernetes cluster supports many of the AKS engine operations.
 For more information about the CSE exit codes, see [`cse_helpers.sh`](https://github.com/Azure/aks-engine/blob/master/pkg/engine/cse.go).

 ## Providing Kubernetes logs to a Microsoft support engineer